-For each Key Metric, we calculate a points value that is used in the calculation of the Key Issue and Theme Scores.
+For each Key Metric, MSCI ESG Research calculates a points value that is used in the calculation of the Key Issue and Theme Scores.
 The Key Metric Points are converted into a Score Contribution, which is published.
 A higher Score Contribution generally signals more-significant governance risk.